B712, vicinity Hobart, Tasmania, Australia, 2023

 The flight path to Hobart runway 30 with significant positions indicated.
 [Reproduced from the Official Report]

-As the aircraft passed 1,000 feet stabilised as required, the First Officer reported noting that the Captain had not made the required ‘Stable’ call and had therefore prompted him to do so which achieved the expected response.
-The approach continued normally until about 100 feet above the runway elevation when the First Officer experienced difficulty in keeping the aircraft on the extended runway centreline.
+As the aircraft passed 1,000 feet stabilised, the first officer reported noting that the captain had not made the required "stable" call and had therefore prompted him to do so, which achieved the expected response.
+The approach continued normally until about 100 feet above the runway elevation when the first officer experienced difficulty keeping the aircraft on the extended runway centreline.
 He subsequently stated that the aircraft began to drift to the right and that his corrective action was slower than normal.
-He also reported having felt “hazy” at this time but had been able to complete a normal landing and taxi in to parking.
+He also reported having felt “hazy” at this time but completed a normal landing and taxi in to parking.

 The two forward-stationed cabin crew later reported that they had detected the same chlorine odour on landing and that they had again both felt similar mild symptoms.
-The First Officer stated that he had developed a dull headache which began after the flight had been completed and had lasted “about two days”.
-The following morning he had attended the same hospital for blood tests which showed nothing abnormal.
+The first officer stated that he had developed a dull headache which began after the flight had been completed and had lasted “about two days."
+The following morning he had attended the same hospital for blood tests, which showed nothing abnormal.

 Why It Happened

 It was found that in the twelve months prior to the investigated flight, the aircraft operator had recorded 28 aircrew “Cabin Air Quality” (CAQ) events on their Boeing 717 aircraft.
-Two thirds of these had involved mild symptoms such as nausea, headaches, or irritated eyes or throat with over half of them occurring during take-off/climb and again during descent/landing.
-However, none of the events reported had affected flight safety and had therefore been categorised as “innocuous”.
+Two-thirds of these had involved mild symptoms such as nausea, headaches, or irritated eyes or throat, with over half of them occurring during take-off/climb and again during descent/landing.
+However, none of the events reported had affected flight safety and had therefore been categorised as “innocuous."

-The Investigation noted that in general, as opposed to the particular case of the Boeing 717, potential causes of CAQ events were usually considered to include:
+The investigation noted that in general, as opposed to the particular case of the Boeing 717, potential causes of CAQ events were usually considered to include:

 - engine oil introduced into the air path by leaking internal engine or auxiliary power unit compressor seals